azizalwatban/dearabia-docs/platform_tools/index_access.rst

       :doc:`local_environment`

-      Connecting to Local Environment Using DE Africa Direct Access
+      Connecting to Local Environment Using DE Arabia Direct Access

       :doc:`More <local_environment>`

-If you have any feedback for the DE Africa data and services, please contact us at helpdesk@digitalearthafrica.org.
+If you have any feedback for the DE Arabia data and services, please contact us at.